BigDataWUR/AgML-CY-Bench/data_preparation/shapefiles_AU/README.md

 ## Provenance
 Farm survey definitions and methods used to produce these statistics are available on the ABARES website.
 For further analysis and information about the design of these statistics see Boult and Jackson (2019).

-Boult, C & Jackson, T 2019, ‘Disaggregating farm performance statistics by size, 2017–18’, in Agricultural Commodities: March quarter 2019, Australian Bureau of Agricultural and Resource Economics and Sciences, Canberra.

 # License
 All ABARES publications are released with a Creative Commons licence to allow users free use of the content within the publication, subject to the conditions of the licence.
 The ABARES Creative Commons statement says: